hughgramel/gmail-button-hider/README.md

 ## Features

 - 🚫 Hides the Gmail button from Google's interface
+- 🆕 Replaces Chrome's new tab page with a Gmail-free version
 - 🎯 Targets the correct Gmail button element (class `gb_X`)
 - ⚡ Lightweight and fast - minimal performance impact
 - 🔒 No data collection or external requests